-The role of administrators and managers in making decisions is determined by the scope of responsibility and authority delegated to them in the job descriptions for administrative and managerial positions.
-The following are drawn from various job descriptions to illustrate the decision-making duties assigned to administrators and managers.
+The role of management team members in making decisions is determined by the scope of responsibility and authority delegated to them in the job descriptions for their positions.
+The following are drawn from various job descriptions to illustrate the decision-making duties assigned to management team members.